openstack/releases/PROCESS.rst

    summaries of the content of the release so that those are merged before their first release candidate.

-6. Freeze all library releases except for release-critical bugs.
+6. Freeze all cycle-based library releases except for release-critical bugs.
+Independently-released libraries may still be released, but constraint or requirement changes will be held until after the freeze period.

 7. Include a reminder about completing the responses to community-wide goals in the countdown email.